holofinance/libreoffice-macros-trading/README.md

-# LibreOffice Utils
+# LibreOffice Macros for Trading and Investing

-Repository for useful LibreOffice Utils
+Repository of useful LibreOffice Macros for trading and investing